Atticus29/dataJitsu/specs.md

 - [ ] Add guard jump and add more passes

 # Completed TODOs
+- [x] Add advantages to moves list
+- [x] Add move to the user who made it, and include a timestamp in the entry as well
 - [x] //TODO make record of video here
 - [x] Fix test for clicking pause